wesleycamargo/azure-docs.pt-br/articles/mobile-services/mobile-services-html-how-to-use-client-library.md

 	// Start the sign-in process.
 	authenticate();

 Isso inicializa o cliente do Live Connect, envia uma nova solicitação de logon à conta da Microsoft, envia o token de autenticação retornado aos Serviços Móveis e, em seguida, exibe informações sobre o usuário conectado.
-O aplicativo não é iniciado até que a autenticação seja bem-sucedida.
+O aplicativo não é iniciado até que a autenticação seja bem-sucedida. <!--- //this guidance may be bad from an XSS vulnerability standpoint.
+We need to find better guidance for this

-###Armazenando o token de autenticação em cache
+###Caching the authentication token
-Em alguns casos, a chamada para o método login pode ser evitada após a primeira vez que o usuário é autenticado.
-Podemos usar [sessionStorage] ou [localStorage] para armazenar em cache a identidade do usuário quando fizerem o login pela primeira vez e todas as vezes subsequentes que verificamos se já temos a identidade do usuário armazenada em cache.
-Se o cache estiver vazio ou a chamada falhar (ou seja, a sessão de logon atual tiver expirado), ainda precisaremos passar pelo processo de logon.
+In some cases, the call to the login method can be avoided after the first time the user authenticates.
+We can use [sessionStorage] or [localStorage] to cache the current user identity the first time they log in and every subsequent time we check whether we already have the user identity in our cache.
+If the cache is empty or calls fail (meaning the current login session has expired), we still need to go through the login process.

     // After logging in
     sessionStorage.loggedInUser = JSON.stringify(client.currentUser);